Richard Gogan: Revolutionary period (1916–1923)

 Gogan joined the Irish Volunteers in November 1913.
 He was a member of B Company, 1st Battalion, Dublin Brigade from 1914 commanded by Edward Daly.
-During Easter Week 1916, he saw action at Cabra and at the General Post Office (GPO).
+During the 1916 Easter Rising, he saw action at Cabra and at the General Post Office (GPO).
 On Easter Monday, 24 April 1916, he was part of a unit that were tasked to take control of three bridges into Dublin, at the North Circular Road, Cabra Road and Cross Guns Bridge on Phibsboro Road.
 They came under machine gun and artillery fire from nearby British military units, and an artillery piece sprayed their barricade with shrapnel after which they escaped and took shelter near Ben Eavin House in Glasnevin.
 At some point in the early hours of 25 April 1916, he left along with Jack Price, PJ Corless and his brother Vincent.

 The next report of his participation in the Rising is at the GPO in O'Connell Street.
 Early in the morning of Friday 28 April, he volunteered as a stretcher-bearer to carry the wounded James Connolly out of the GPO, which was by then on fire.
 Under heavy machine-gun fire, he and two others (Sean Price and Paddy Ryan) carried Connolly to an Irish Volunteer position in a mineral water factory on Henry Place.

 Prior to the Rising, there is a report of Gogan working in a bomb factory at a house called 'Cluny' in Clontarf which was used as an Irish Volunteers' munitions base.

 During the Irish War of Independence, Gogan took part in arms raids, armed street patrols, dispatch work and had custody of an arms dump at his father's business premises at 184 Parnell Street, Dublin.
 Taking the anti Treaty side in the Civil War, he took part in the occupation and defence of buildings during the Battle of Dublin.
-He was captured in late January 1923 by National forces and interned in Mountjoy Jail, Dublin.
+He was captured in late January 1923 by National forces and interned in Mountjoy Gaol, Dublin.
 He signed the 'form' pledging not to take up arms against the Free State for early release.
 Gogan reported back for duty but had no further activity.
 His father's business premises at 184 Parnell Street, Dublin was raided by the Garda Síochána as late as 1927.
-Gogan later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 6 and 103/500 years service in 1943 at Grade E for his service with the Irish Volunteers and the IRA between 1 April 1916 and 30 September 1923.
+Gogan was later awarded a pension by the Irish government under the Military Service Pensions Act, 1934 for his service with the Irish Volunteers and the IRA between 1916 and 1923.